MurikiGY/MIPS-8bit-Processor/README.md

 # MIPS-8bit-Processor
-Implementation of a simplified MIPS Processor in VHDL and implemented in a xilinx FPGA board
+Implementation of a simplified MIPS Processor in VHDL and tested in a xilinx FPGA board